titan-data/titan/docs/src/cli/cmd/context_default.rst

 titan context default
 =====================

-Get or set the default titan context.
+Get or set the default Titan context.
 For more information on managing contexts, see the :ref:`lifecycle_context` section,

 Syntax